 Periodically I write code to randomly generate data.
 Its easier than writing a full compiler and interpreter but still keeps my hand in at parsing text.
-You can find old notes and tools on test data on my web site.
+You can find old notes and tools on test data.

 My most recent public test data utility attempts to randomly recreate some of the cartoon ‘slogans’ from my book “Dear Evil Tester":

 - “Of course I’m not Evil… do I look Evil?